Glycemic Load: what is it? when does it matter?

 What is “Glycemic Load”?

 The Glycemic Load (GL) of a given food refers to how much blood glucose will rise after eating a certain food, PLUS how long it will stay high.
-You can think of Glycemic Load as referring to the degree of force, or “load” a given food puts on our bodies in terms of digesting / processing / dealing with glucose.
+You can think of GL as referring to the degree of force, or “load” a given food puts on our bodies in terms of processing and dealing with glucose.
 From another angle, Glycemic Load can be thought of as the amount of carbs in a food, adjusted for its glycemic potency.

 The scales could be “tipped” in the other direction, however, if the portion of potato eaten was substantially smaller than the portion of apple eaten: one bite of potato will have a lower Glycemic Load than a whole apple, as the substantially larger carb content of the apple will “overpower” the high Glycemic Index of the potato.